Fired or Laid Off While Pregnant in Ontario? A List Of Your Rights

 Do not sign any release or settlement offer without legal advice.
 Contact an employment lawyer right away to review the circumstances, protect your rights, and pursue a fair resolution if discrimination occurred.

-The bottom line, if you've been fired while pregnant or on maternity leave in Ontario, contact an employment lawyer
+Before you sign anything, contact an employment lawyer if you've been fired while pregnant or on maternity leave in Ontario